Immigrant Entrepreneur Hall of Fame: John W. Nordstrom

 Under a third generation of Nordstrom sons, Nordstrom, Inc. has penetrated markets well beyond Seattle.
 Clothing was added to the shelves in the 1960s and the company was renamed to Nordstrom Best in 1969.
 In 1971, the Company went public with its first stock offering and by 1973, Nordstrom Best formally changed its name to Nordstrom.

-Today, the company continues Nordstrom’s signature of providing exceptional customer service making it one of the most popular specialty retail stores in the United States with 260 stores in 35 states.
+Today, the company continues Nordstrom’s signature of providing exceptional customer service making it one of the most popular specialty retail stores in the United States with 304 stores in 38 states and Canada.